Frankva12/Frankva12/README.md

 ### Backend Engineer at KnotApi

-As a Backend Engineer at KnotApi, I contribute to the development of robust and scalable backend solutions.
+As a Backend Engineer at KnotApi, I contribute to developing robust and scalable backend solutions.
 I collaborate with a dynamic team to create efficient APIs, integrate databases, and ensure the smooth functioning of the application's backend architecture.
 My role involves continuous learning and problem-solving, contributing to a seamless user experience and the overall success of the projects I'm involved in.

 ## 🗣️ Languages